abdukhalifa92/plsql-utils/generate_view/README.md

 ## 🙌 Contributing

 Pull requests and suggestions are welcome!
-Some ideas for improvement:

-- Support for custom join conditions
-- Support for outer joins and filters
-- Add options for column aliasing and exclusion
-- Output SQL to file or a log table